Nigerian Pidgin Translator

 What Is Nigerian Pidgin?

-Nigerian Pidgin, also called Naija or naija pidgin english, is a creole language spoken by around 75 million people across Nigeria.
-This translator converts English into Nigerian Pidgin and Nigerian Pidgin back into English.
+Nigerian Pidgin, also called Naija Pidgin or simply Pidgin, is a creole language spoken across Nigeria and widely understood in everyday life.
+It works in both directions, so you can turn English into Nigerian Pidgin or decode Pidgin back into English.

 Translating into Naija Pidgin takes only a moment:

-- Type or paste English text into the left box
+- Type or paste English into the left box

 - Hit Translate to get the Nigerian Pidgin result